lukegoodson/lukegoodson.github.io/README.txt

-Website: lukegoodson.co.uk Resource: HTML5UP
+Aerial by HTML5 UP
+html5up.net | @ajlkn

-Aerial 1.0 by HTML5 UP html5up.net | @n33co Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Aerial, a single page, single screen responsive site template.
 Real simple.